Do hamsters smell? Yes, but here are 3 vet-approved ways to get rid of bad odors

 2. Check for signs of illness

 Compared to their urine, excrement is less of an issue.
 It is usually dry and doesn't smell.
 If their poo is smelly and wet, this can be a sign that your hamster is unwell and a trip to the vet is in order.
-It can be a sign of 'wet tail', a common disease in hamsters.
+It can be a sign of 'wet tail', a common hamster illness.

 3. Clean out any hidden food

-Another cause of a smelly cage can be hidden food.
-Dry food won't smell, unless it has got wet, but fresh food like broccoli and cabbage will rot producing unpleasant sulphurous odors.
+Another cause of a smelly cage can be hidden food, according to Dr. MacMillan.
+Dry food won't smell unless it has got wet, but fresh food like broccoli and cabbage will rot producing unpleasant sulfurous odors.

 Should I give my hamster a bath?

 It is not a good idea to give your hamster a bath in the traditional sense, or even get them wet.
-Water - especially soapy water - will strip them of the natural oils they have in their fur which are essential for keeping them warm.
+Water – especially soapy water – will strip them of the natural oils they have in their fur which are essential for keeping them warm.
 When wet they can get cold very quickly, and this can make them susceptible to illness.
-As such it is better to avoid water all together.
+As such it is better to avoid water altogether.
+It will also cause them stress and you're likely to get nipped.

-You can use a gently moistened tissue to remove ingrained dirt, but only use it on the affected area and keep them somewhere warm for a few hours after.
+You can use a gently moistened tissue to remove ingrained dirt but only use it on the affected area and keep them somewhere warm for a few hours after.
+The only time that a hamster needs bathing is if they come into contact with something toxic or extremely sticky, according to Dr. MacMillan.

 You can also provide them with a sand bath for them to roll around in to clean themselves more thoroughly.
 This will allow them to get clean in a way that they would in the wild.
 Ensure you are buying hamster sand not hamster dust though, as the smaller dust particles can cause respiratory disorders in your furry friend.